Joe Biden warns against rising 'oligarchy' in final speech – DW – 01/16/2025

 "Today, an oligarchy is taking shape in America of extreme wealth, power and influence that literally threatens our entire democracy, our basic rights and freedoms, and a fair shot for everyone to get ahead," he said.

-Biden, who spent 50 years in public service, was possibly referring to the support enjoyed by President-elect Donald Trump by the likes of some of the richest people in the world like Elon Musk and Mark Zuckerberg.
+Biden, who spent 50 years in public service, was possibly referring to the support enjoyed by President-elect Donald Trump by the likes of some of the richest people in the world like Elon Musk, Jeff Bezos and Mark Zuckerberg.

+Zuckerberg and Bezos have each offered to donate $1 million to Trump's inaugural fund.
+Musk will be heading a new temperoary government agency in the upcoming administration.

 Biden added he was "equally concerned about the potential rise of a tech-industrial complex that could pose real dangers to our country as well."